top of page

 MEET THE FOUNDERS

-As a clinician, teacher, and entrepreneur, Dr. Goodman has always hired chiropractic interns and loves to support and mentor new graduates.
-She is very active with Palmer College of Chiropractic, her alma mater.
+As a clinician, teacher, and entrepreneur, Dr. Goodman continues to mentor chiropractic interns and new graduates and remains closely connected to Palmer College of Chiropractic, her alma mater.

 THE KINGSBURY OPEN